Summary

 Cheaper than commercial tools:

-No monthly costs from month 19.
-With many workflows (>100), you save 67% compared to Zapier.
+No monthly fees from month 19 onwards.
+At higher volumes (>100 workflows), you save 67% compared with Zapier.

-Better than universal solutions:
+Better than generic solutions:

 More flexible than custom development: